Niminem/Nasp/README.md

 > Develop [Apps Script](https://developers.google.com/apps-script/) projects locally using **Nasp** (Nim Apps Script Projects).

-Nasp is a CLI tool for developing Apps Script projects on your local machine.
+Nasp is a CLI tool for developing Apps Script projects on your local machine using the Nim programming language.
 Inspired by [Clasp](https://github.com/google/clasp), its JavaScript cousin.

 ---